 The book has been reprinted several times in the subsequent decades.
 Below You may read an excerpt from the foreword by David Brower below.
-There is also a summary of The Making of This Is The American Earth by Landscape Photographer Blogger. (off-site link)
+There is also a summary of The Making of This Is The American Earth by Landscape Photographer Blogger.
+(PDF)